 10.1 Production data centers used to provide the Services have access control systems.
 These systems permit only authorized personnel to have access to secure areas.
 These facilities are designed to withstand adverse weather and other reasonably predictable natural conditions, are secured by 24/7 guards, two-factor access screening, including biometrics, and escort-controlled access, and are also supported by on-site backup generators in the event of a power failure.

 11. Personnel Security

-11.1 Thunderhead employment offers are contingent upon successful completion of criminal background and reference checks.
+11.1 Thunderhead employment offers are contingent upon successful completion of a criminal background and reference checks.
 Upon commencing employment, all Thunderhead employees receive information security training and are contractually committed to confidentiality clauses to ensure that they adhere to Thunderhead’s commitment to security and confidentiality for its customers.
-Thunderhead’s information security awareness and training program requires employees complete annual security refresher training.
+Thunderhead’s information security awareness and training program requires employees to complete annual security refresher training.

 12. Reliability and Backup

 12.1 All infrastructure components are configured in a high availability mode or in a redundant fashion.
 All Customer Data submitted to the Services is stored on a redundant fault-tolerant infrastructure that is replicated to the secondary data center hourly.
 Data centers forming a regional pair are geographically located in different areas to minimize the possibility of a pandemic or natural disaster impacting both at the same time.